Atul013/OrchestrateX/README.md

 ---

 ## Contact

-For inquiries, contributions, or support, please contact [Your Contact Information].
+For inquiries, contributions, or support, please open an issue on GitHub.

 ---

-OrchestrateX — Harnessing the power of many AIs to answer better, faster, and smarter.
+**OrchestrateX** — Harnessing the power of multiple AI models to deliver better, faster, and smarter responses.